 Functions That Don’t Exist (yet) & Alternatives

 Likes have no impact on visibility.
-Re-posting just shares posts with whoever of your followers is on their feed at that time.
+Re-posting just shares posts with whoever of your followers is on their following feed at that time.
 This means my posts get the most interaction in their first 3 hours (if America is awake then).
-Aussie afternoons, when America and Europe are sleeping (except the night owls) tend to be VERY quiet.

 So if you see a post you think is helpful/ enjoyable etc -repost it to your followers!
 This is our main way for anything worth seeing to get seen.
 While most feeds I browse DON’T display reposts, they DO tend to display quote-reposts.
-So re-posting with your own comment/ thoughts seems best for visibility.
+So re-posting with your own comment/ thought is best for visibility.

 If you see a post you want to refer to later, reply to it with the red pin emoji.
 Then add this pinned feed to your feeds and select it to view posts you’ve ‘bookmarked.’